GCSE outcomes by centre type

 The graphs and tables show the GCSE outcomes at a choice of grade thresholds by centre type (the type of school or college) for individual subjects.
 The outcomes are presented as cumulative percentages.
 This means that outcomes at grade 7/A include grades 7/A and above (ie grades 7, 8 and 9 or A and A*).

-The government determined in January 2021 that many exams and assessments could not be held fairly in summer 2021 as a result of the disruption students have faced due to the pandemic.
+Ahead of summer 2021, the government determined that many exams and assessments could not be held fairly as a result of the disruption students had faced due to the pandemic.
 Teachers were asked instead to submit grades to the exam boards, based on their assessment of what students have shown they know and can do, enabling progression to the next stage of education, training, or employment.
 The student guide to awarding in summer 2021 gives further information.

 - Further education establishment